Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Interest Income

-Interest from bonds issued by local authorities and tax-free infrastructure bonds.
+• Bonds from local authorities and tax-free infrastructure bonds.

-Interest from contributions to EPF and PPF (up to a specified limit).
+• Contributions to EPF and PPF up to a cap.

 Income from Provident Funds

-Amounts received from statutory provident funds (SPFs) by government employees are tax-free.
-For private employees, amounts received from recognized provident funds (RPFs) are tax-exempt if the employee has rendered continuous service for five years.
-Contributions to public provident funds (PPFs) and the interest earned on them are also exempt from taxation.
+Payments from statutory provident funds (SPFs) for government employees are tax-free.
+For private employees, contributions to recognized provident funds are exempt if employment extends over five years.
+Contributions and interest on public provident funds are also tax-free.

 Maturity Amount from Life Insurance Policies